Can dogs eat gravy?

 The full picture

-Gravy is a major source of accidental onion and salt exposure for dogs, especially around holiday meals.
-Gravy powder, bouillon cubes, and every supermarket gravy mix contains onion — it's near-impossible to find onion-free gravy.
-Homemade gravy made from meat pan juices usually involves onion, garlic, bouillon (more salt), and sometimes red wine.
-Letting dogs have 'just a bit of gravy on their dinner' is a common cause of onion-related anemia over time.
-Use plain meat juice (fat drained) if you want to flavor a dog's food.
+Gravy is a major source of accidental onion and salt exposure for dogs, especially around Sunday roasts and Christmas.
+Bisto, OXO, and every supermarket gravy granules contain onion โ it's near-impossible to find onion-free gravy.
+Homemade gravy made from meat pan juices usually involves onion, garlic, stock cubes (more salt), and sometimes red wine.
+Letting dogs have 'just a bit of gravy on their dinner' is a common cause of onion-related anaemia over time.
+Use plain meat juice (fat drained) if you want to flavour a dog's food.

 - Onion toxicity (cumulative)